Application Information

 The students of the Animal Behavior Graduate Group (ANB, sometimes called the ABGG) have written a helpful blog post in The Ethogram about the overall process of applying to graduate school.
 This includes information that is not included in the official application instructions, like how to contact potential mentors before you apply.
 This is highly-recommended reading: So, you want to go to grad school?

-Additionally, the Diversity and Inclusion Committee with the help of ABGG faculty developed the guide "Applying to Graduate School" that provides an overview of the steps involved in the graduate school application process.
+Additionally, the Principles of Community Committee with the help of ABGG faculty developed the guide "Applying to Graduate School" that provides an overview of the steps involved in the graduate school application process.
 This document includes advice specific to applying to the Animal Behavior Graduate Group at UC Davis.